A compact object with a K type star companion in the solar neighborhood: a wide post common envelope binary with a white dwarf candidate: Discussion

 \subsection{MS companion}

-The luminosity of MS companion with a mass of $M_{\rm C}\,\geq\,0.58 \pm 0.05\,\rm M_{\odot}$ is almost consistent with the K-type star.
-The medium-resolution spectra from LAMOST have already covered the semi-amplitude phase of the RV curve.
+The luminosity of the MS companion with a mass of $M_{\rm C}\,\geq\,0.58 \pm 0.05\,\rm M_{\odot}$ is almost consistent with that of the K-type star.
+The MRS from LAMOST has already covered the semiamplitude phase of the RV curve.
 Therefore, in this case, the LAMOST spectra are sufficient to reveal two sets of spectral lines and the variations in the composite line profiles with orbital phase.
-In addition, the spectra of J\,0447 are well fitted by single-star models and are consistent with those of single stars observed by LAMOST.
-Therefore, the presence of a main-sequence companion can be definitively ruled out.
+In addition, the spectra of J0447 are well fitted by single-star models and are consistent with those of single stars observed by LAMOST.
+Therefore, the presence of an MS can be definitively ruled out.